carloslodelar/GitForWriters/README.md

 github for technical writers

 # Goal
-This course is designed to teach technical writers to use Github to write documentation.
+In this course you will learn how to use github to create documentations for your projects.